dib-lab/dib-lab/work-guidelines.rst

 time each week, as long as you let Titus know when that is (e.g. by Friday 5pm; or by Monday noon; or...)

-If vacation travel is coming up, just note that in advance and don't submit any while traveling.
+If you are taking time off, then note that in advance and don't submit weekly reports during that period.

 If work-related travel is coming up, please submit a report BEFORE the travel and AFTER the travel.